0xMadMad/0xMadMad/NAMING_GUIDE.md

 ---

 ## 💡 Notes
-- 🤖 I’ve tried to keep all names clear, descriptive, and consistent.
+- 🤖 i’ve tried to keep all names clear, descriptive, and consistent.
-- 👾 I avoid using ambiguous abbreviations.
+- 👾 i avoid using ambiguous abbreviations.
-- 🗑 Temporary or personal files are isolated in separate folders or prefixed clearly.
+- 🗑 temporary or personal files are isolated in separate folders or prefixed clearly.
 ---

-🗽 Feel free to check out my repositories to see these guidelines in action!
+🗽 feel free to check out my repositories to see these guidelines in action!